 We welcome anyone who would like to get involved with the work of Cochrane ENT.
 As a first step, please follow the Join Cochrane link above.
-Cochrane now offers many opportunities to get involved, learn, contribute and build a portfolio that will help you build your skills and experience, and this will fed back to us at Cochrane ENT.
+Cochrane now offers many opportunities to get involved, learn, contribute and build a portfolio that will help you develop your skills and experience, and this will feed back to us at Cochrane ENT.

 Cochrane reviews are large and complex projects.
 They require a team that includes an experienced systematic reviewer (preferably of Cochrane Reviews), a methodologist or statistician and a senior clinician.
 Please read: 'Managing expectations: what does The Cochrane Collaboration expect of authors, and what can authors expect of The Cochrane Collaboration'.

 If you and your team are interested in taking on a Cochrane Review project with Cochrane ENT please first check out our Scope, our Priorities and our existing Review projects.
 Think carefully about the unanswered questions in ENT, the issues that matter to patients, your specific objectives and whether a Cochrane Review is the best way to answer your question.
 It often helps to put your question in the form of a ‘PICO’ (Participants, Intervention(s), Comparison(s) and Outcomes) when you initially get in touch with us.